StarRocks/starrocks/docs/data_source/catalog/hive_catalog.md

 The parameter description is as follows:

 - `catalog_name`: the name of the Hive catalog.
-This parameter is required.<br>The naming conventions are as follows:
+This parameter is required.<br/>The naming conventions are as follows:

   - The name can contain letters, digits (0-9), and underscores (_).
 It must start with a letter.
   - The name cannot exceed 64 characters in length.

 - `PROPERTIES`: the properties of the Hive catalog.
-This parameter is required.<br>You can configure the following properties:
+This parameter is required.<br/>You can configure the following properties:

     | **Property**        | **Required** | **Description**                                              |
     | ------------------- | ------------ | ------------------------------------------------------------ |